langtech-bsc/langtech-argilla-sdk/README.md

    python main.py
    ```

 This will generate a powerful "text-eval" annotation task using the AB testing template.
-The task will leverage your specified dataset and include the fields "prompt", "answer_a", and "answer_b", with "model_a" as a metadata field.

-Customize the parameters to align with your specific evaluation needs, such as adjusting the `name`, `dataset_path`, `fields`, and `metadata_fields`.
+Customize the parameters to align with your specific evaluation needs, such as adjusting the `name`, `dataset_path`, `template_type`, `min_submitted` and `guidelines`.

 With Galtea, you're now ready to supercharge your text evaluation process and gain valuable insights from your data!